EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

          echo "The directory $directory does not exist." fi
      ```
-   **-e operator:** This operator checks whether the given file exists or not.
+   - **e operator:** This operator checks whether the given file exists or not.
 If it exits this operator returns true otherwise false. <br>
      ```
       if [ -e $FileName ]
        then